onekin/ChatinVis/README.md

 # DEVELOPERS MANUAL
 ## Architecture Overview
-Chatin is a browser extension and it is developed with web development technologies: JavaScript, Node and Gulp.
-It is developed over the last Manifest version (Manifest version 3): https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3?hl=es-419
+ChatInVis is a browser extension developed with web development technologies: JavaScript, Node.js, and Gulp.
+It is developed using Manifest version 3: https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3

-The web extension follows the standard web browser extension architecture with content script modules to manage the web content and background scripts to manage the local storage, mindmeister and LLM communications.
+The web extension follows the standard browser extension architecture with:
+- Content script modules: Manage web content
+- Background scripts: Manage local storage, MindMeister, and LLM communications

+## System Architecture
+ChatInVis acts as a bridge between the user, MindMeister, and the LLM.
+The extension:

+- Communicates with the LLM through specific prompts that request responses in JSON format
+- Renders the responses as question and answer nodes in the mind map
+- Stores logs of user interactions and feedback in Chrome's local storage for later retrieval

+The technology used for LLM communication is LangChain, which facilitates seamless integration of different LLM models.
+Users can configure various models in the extension options page, including:

+- OpenAI models (GPT-4, GPT-3.5)
+- Anthropic models (Claude 2.0)

 ## Development Environment
-To develop from the source code, you will need to install node and gulp to build the extension.
-This are the required versions
+To develop from the source code, you will need to install Node.js and Gulp to build the extension.
+Required versions:

 - Node v12.22
 - Gulp v4

 ## API Documentation
-Chatin makes use of differente APIs:
+ChatInVis makes use of different APIs:

-- MindMeister API.
-Chatin uses this API to manage the maps: https://developers.mindmeister.com/
+- MindMeister API: Used to manage the maps - https://developers.mindmeister.com/

-- LangChain.
-Chatin uses different LLM's API through the LangChain JS library: https://js.langchain.com/docs/get_started/introduction
+- LangChain: Used to interact with different LLM APIs through the LangChain JS library - https://js.langchain.com/docs/get_started/introduction

 ## Code Structure
 The artifact code is organized as follows: